nchlswhttkr/coding/cassidoo/README.md

 Interview problems from the [rendezvouz with cassidoo newsletter](https://cassidoo.co/newsletter/).

+### 2021-02-08

+> **Implement a `ProductList` class that has two methods, add(`n`) (which pushes the value `n` to the back of the list) and product(`m`) (which returns the product of the last `m` numbers in the list).**

+I think this is straightforward in Python, since you can easily push onto a list/stack and read the last `n` items.

+A problem like this is a good opportunity to focus on recognising edge cases and catching them in test cases.
+In the `product(n)` method, it's not specified what should happen if `n` isn't a positive number.
+What if it's zero or negative?
+Try to document this with a test case.

 ### 2021-01-25

 > **Given an n x n array, rotate it 90 degrees without making a new array.**